Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 4. Get your driving license faster: When you complete your driving lessons and receive your certificate, you can take your driving test eight months after you complete your written test.
 Without a driving certificate from a qualified driving school, drivers must wait 12 months before they can take the G2 driving test.
 Learn more about Canada’s graduated licensing system.

 5. Reduce your insurance rates: With a certificate from a driving school, you may be rewarded for your time and effort with lower car insurance rates.
-However, the driving school that you attend must be approved by the provincial Ministry of Transportation.
+However, the driving school you attend must be approved by the provincial Ministry of Transportation.
 Click here for approved driving schools in Ontario.

 Key Takeaways About Learning to Drive a Car: